Tell Yizreel

 Background:

-Yizreel (Jezreel) was a major Biblical city, and at the 9th C BC it was the northern capital of the Israel Kingdom.
-The Bible tells about many events associated with the city: the King's palace in the city; the battle of the Gilboa when King Saul was killed; the Naboth vineyard and the plot of Jezebel to posses it; the fate of Jezebel and her son.
+Yizreel (Jezreel) was a major Biblical city, and at the 9th Century BC it was the northern capital of the Israel Kingdom.
+The Bible tells about many events associated with the city: the King’s palace in the city; the battle of the Gilboa when King Saul was killed; the Naboth vineyard and the plot of Jezebel to posses it; the fate of Jezebel and her son.

 Location:

-The ancient city is located on a hill on the western edge of the Gilboa mountain.
-It is adjacent to the major ancient road from the Galilee to Jerusalem - via Ganim (Jenin).
+Tel Yizreel (Jezreel) is located on a hill on the western edge of the Gilboa mountain.
+It is adjacent to the major ancient road from the Galilee to Jerusalem – via Ganim (Jenin).
 The city was a gateway to the road and hence its importance.

 History:

-According to the excavations, the city was inhabited in the Canaanite/Late Bronze period (starting from the 15th C BC) and Israelite/Iron period.
+According to the excavations, the city was inhabited in the Canaanite/Late Bronze period (starting from the 15th Century BC) and Israelite/Iron period.
 The city belonged to the region of the tribe of Issachar.
-Its important location on the entrance to the north-south trade route - made the city a gate keeper, just like Megiddo and Yokneam which are located west to here on the other routes to the south.
+Its important location on the entrance to the north-south trade route – made the city a gate keeper, just like Megiddo and Yokneam which are located west to here on the other routes to the south.

 The city was the center of a great battle: The Philistines, based in the southern Sharon area, planned to expand their territory to the Galilee.
 King Saul tried to block this move and prepared the Israelite armies near the city.
 He camped in the Yizreel spring on the foothills of the city.